 Any vacation in Australia should include tasting the country’s bounty—the food is incomparable.
 The English cultural impact decreased after World War II, and now Australia has a delicious brew of innovative cuisine, influenced by Europe and Asia.
 Exceptional products that can be locally grown, raised, or caught make up the key ingredients in any meal.

 Lush meadows are the base for beautiful dairy products.
-Butter is browned and seasoned, then used for pasta, veggies, and meat dishes more often than are rich sauces.
+Butter is browned and seasoned, and then used as sauce for pasta, veggies, and meat dishes.
 A cheese-lovers paradise, Australia has its own versions of brie, cheddar, camembert, and feta.
 Wherever you go in Australia, make it a point to sample the home fare.
 This includes wandering the aisles of the supermarket and asking for suggestions!